Okay, I iron my jeans. So sue me.

 “Julian’s bust—getting you out of here,” he amended.

 “Come on, Joolee,” she whined, beginning to sway.
-“You gotta… you gotta bail her out…” Losing her balance, she pitched forward and was caught by Frankie, who winced as her ankle buckled under the sudden weight.
+“You gotta… you gotta bail her out…” Losing her balance, she pitched forward and was caught by Frankie, who grimaced as her ankle buckled under the sudden weight.

 “I don’t ‘gotta’ do anything, missy.
 You’re lucky they’re releasing you on your own recognizance.
 If it were up to me… Perhaps spending a night in jail might get you to think twice about your actions next time.”